 When it comes to removing iron from well water effectively at high flow levels, no other model will meet your standards, like the Whole House filter from Express Water.

 You’ll notice the ability to deliver 0.25 gallons of water per second.
 Along with the ability to tackle 40 to 80 PSI of total pressure, it will help you build the fastest water plumbing system.

 One exciting feature this filter offers is the ability to change each stage by hand.
 It boasts a practical twist-off system in each case, letting you easily remove and place a new one as needed.

 Don’t forget the high-quality steel construction.
 It will make the filter last decades with proper use.

 5.ISpring WGB32BM 3-Stage Well Water Iron Filtration System

-- Will not significantly impact water flow rate.
+- It Will not significantly impact the water flow rate.

 - Will remove up to 95% of major contaminants.

-- Lasts for up to 100,000 gallons before the cartridge needs to be replaced.
+- It lasts for up to 100,000 gallons before the cartridge needs to be replaced.